open5e/open5e/source/monsters/monsters_a-z/A/adherer.rst

 items made of stone, become stuck to the adherer.
 The adherer automatically grapples and restrains any creature it hits with its slam attack.
 It can grapple up to two opponents at one time.
-Grappling does not reduce the adherer’s number of attacks.
+Grappling does not reduce the adherer's number of attacks.
 Creatures grappled this way can break free with a successful DC 15 Str check.
 A weapon that strikes an adherer is stuck to the creature unless the wielder succeeds on a DC 12 Dex saving throw.
 Pulling a stuck weapon free requires a successful DC 12 Str check.
 Boiling water thrown on the adherer deals 1d6 points of damage to it and to any creature grappled by the adherer.
-It also grants tactical advantage on Dex saving throws and Str checks to free a weapon or to escape from the adherer’s grapple; this bonus lasts for one round.
+It also grants tactical advantage on Dex saving throws and Str checks to free a weapon or to escape from the adherer's grapple; this bonus lasts for one round.
 Inflicting fire damage on the adherer also weakens the adhesive, granting tactical advantage on Dex saving throws and Str checks for 1d3 rounds.
 Universal solvent dissolves the adhesive instantly.
 An adherer